General Tips for Virtual Career Fairs

 - Know what you will say about yourself, your skills, and what you can bring to the company.
 Describe specific experiences where you demonstrated your strengths; examples will make you a stronger candidate.
 Practice this introduction with someone else, so that you get comfortable introducing yourself.
 Better yet – practice this virtually during a Zoom call with a friend!

 - Prepare your resume.
 Update your resume, and make sure that it highlights your most marketable skills.
 Employers may have the option to collect resumes through an online resume book, so we recommend that you save your resume as a PDF to ensure a smoother upload.
 Also, make sure to have multiple versions (if needed) based on the different organizations/positions you anticipate engaging with during the fair.
-Review OCS Resume Templates and see the OCS Advising page for ways to connect with an adviser for a resume review.
+Review our Resume Templates and see our Advising page for ways to connect with an adviser for a resume review.

 - Prepare your space.
 For virtual fairs, you will want to make sure your technology is functioning properly.
 Test your internet reception, webcam, and microphone quality.
 Also, make sure to have backup options if technical glitches occur (i.e. a phone nearby if you need to call in).
 Because you may be able to interact with recruiters via video call, you should also make sure to find a clean, quiet, well-lit space.